apache/spark/docs/configuration.md

 {% endhighlight %}

-Note that we can have more than 1 thread in local mode, and in cases like Spark Streaming, we may actually require one to prevent any sort of starvation issues.
+Note that we can have more than 1 thread in local mode, and in cases like Spark Streaming, we may actually require more than 1 thread to prevent any sort of starvation issues.

 Properties that specify some time duration should be configured with a unit of time.
 The following format is accepted: